topical-ehr/website/README.md

 # Interested?

-Advice, support & collaboration would be most welcome: https://www.linkedin.com/in/eugene-lubarsky-7076003/ (Please use desktop Chrome or Firefox.
-Mobile devices are not currently supported)
+Advice, support & collaboration would be most welcome: [https://www.linkedin.com/in/eugene-lubarsky-7076003/](https://www.linkedin.com/in/eugene-lubarsky-7076003/)

 # Demo (🚧 work-in-progress)

+Please use desktop Chrome or Firefox.
+Mobile devices are not currently supported.

 https://topicalehr-demo.vercel.app/patient/3